 8. Involve pupils again in lesson planning

-Asking your students for their input will help them feel that they have a responsibility for and involvement in their own learning.
-Video reflections can help you recognise the level of student involvement in a lesson and allow you to plan your practice better.
+Asking your students for their input will help them feel that they have a responsibility for and involvement in their own learning, increasing motivation and helping you better plan your practice.

 9. Encourage your pupils to be reflective